Arrow Electronics gets larger role with Schmidt IndyCar team

 Arrow Schmidt Peterson Motorsports unveiled its two-car driver lineup Friday at the Pepsi Center in Denver, not far from Arrow’s Colorado headquarters.
 The team had three Dallara-Honda Indy cars on display, one for James Hinchcliffe, one for new driver Marcus Ericsson and one for injured driver Robert Wickens.

-Wickens suffered a spinal cord injury during a crash in August and has been rehabilitating in a Denver facility.
-The Canadian won’t compete this season but the team displayed the No. 6 Arrow Electronics Honda to signify his ride will be waiting for him if he is cleared to return to IndyCar.
+Wickens suffered a spinal cord injury during a crash in August at Pocono Raceway and has been rehabilitating in a Denver facility.
+The Canadian won’t compete this season but the team displayed the No. 6 Arrow Electronics Honda to signify his ride will be waiting for him if he is cleared to return.

+Wickens was in his wheelchair on the stage to help remove the cover on the No. 6 car.

+“This is the first time I’ve seen a race car since I was on the grid for Pocono,” he said.
+“It makes me want to jump in one and see if I can push a pedal or not.”

+“I’m even more grateful that I’ll have the opportunity to race for them some time in the future,” Wickens said.

-Arrow and SPM co-owner Sam Schmidt first partnered in 2014 on a semi-autonomous motorcar.
+Arrow and Schmidt first partnered in 2014 on a semi-autonomous motorcar.
 Schmidt, a paraplegic, that same year drove the SAM car 152 mph at Indianapolis Motor Speedway using the Arrow technology embedded in the car.

 Arrow joined the race team the next season as primary sponsor for Hinchcliffe and used the No. 5 to signify the company’s “Five Years Out” motto that is part of the company vision of “guiding innovation forward to help you create a better tomorrow.”